burrt/burrt.github.io/index.md

 Hi, I'm Geoffrey Choy, a passionate and curious Software Engineer.
 I'm always seeking to expand my technical skill set and to discover the ingredients of software excellence and team culture.

-With the rise of new technologies, innovations and challenges; what a time to be alive!
+With the rise of new technologies, innovations, and challenges; what a time to be alive!

 ## Contents